Alberto Fernandez: political broker to Argentina's main man

 Those negotiating skills will be key.
 Beyond the election, the country is set for complex discussions with its creditors, including the International Monetary Fund (IMF), after a crash in the peso currency left Argentina on the edge of default as reserve sunk and borrowing costs jumped.

-That crash was sparked ironically by Fernandez's own, unexpected landslide victory in a primary election vote against Macri, as investors worried about his populist running mate and question marks over Fernandez's own policy views.
+That crash was sparked ironically by Fernandez's own, unexpected landslide victory in a primary election vote against Macri in August, as investors worried about his populist running mate and question marks over Fernandez's own policy views.

 TIMES THEY ARE A-CHANGIN'